 CHEAP COST OF LIVING IN CHINA.

-Are you about to move to the world’s greatest economy in the East?
+Are you about to move to one of the world’s fastest growing economies?

-Lucky you, life in China is very affordable and significantly cheaper compared to the West (UK) no matter which part of town you live in.
+Lucky you, life in China is very affordable and significantly cheaper compared to the UK.

-To begin with, the salary you earn as a foreign teacher in China is three times greater than most locals get each month, the average salary is around 500 pounds a month.
+To begin with, the salary you earn as a foreign teacher in China is three times greater than most locals get each month, the average salary for a Chinese worker is around 500 pounds a month.
 The living expenses are way lower compared to America and European countries.
 Thus you can be assured of a comfortable life.

 Cost of Housing/ Apartments.

 Housing is affordable compared to the UK.
-A beautiful 1 or 2 bedroomed costs around 3000-4000 RMB which is the equivalent of just 350-470 pounds in the UK.
-It is significantly cheaper than the UK, where rent ranges from 500- 1000 pounds.
-If you add utilities, (gas, water and electricity), then that’s not more than 300 RMB (35 pounds).
+If you add utilities, (gas, water and electricity), then that’s won’t add up to more than 300 RMB (35 pounds).
 Living in the city centre will put your costs at a little higher price than living outside the city centre.
 Even so, still within an affordable margin.
-On the other hand, your school may decide to give you free accommodation or housing allowance for that matter.
-Either way, more for you to save.
+On the other hand, your school may decide to give you free accommodation or housing allowance.

 Cost of Food and Drinks.